 Heading out in the afternoon will reduce the contrast between whales on the surface of the water and the sunlight reflecting off the contours on the ocean, making whales more challenging to spot.
 Generally, higher locations are going to afford you a better view of whales and their blowholes than low-lying beaches.
 If you do choose to head out to a beach or low-lying rocky outcrop, be aware of sneaker waves, which can present real danger, and are known for sweeping people off their feet.

-There are many locations around Florence to enjoy this natural spectacle.
+There are many locations around Florence to go whale watching in oregon.
 With just a little planning and patience, you’re likely to be rewarded with an unforgettable experience and with memories that will last for years to come.